quorten/quorten-blog1/_posts/2018-12-14-blog-photo-storage-p1.md

 particular time, at a particular location.
 That being said, it makes sense to store _all_ photos under that organizational guise.

+* Footnote: Renote, I searched for this and found it, that means it's important!

 So, then, what about photos for your blog?
 Naturally, those first premises mean that blog photos should be linked from an external source.
 Diagrams, by contrast, are very dissimilar to photos and more